pqcryptotw/bike-ches2021/m4/README.md

 The original implementation is licensed under the Apache-2.0 License.
 The modified files are under the same Apache-2.0 licence.
-Additional files excluded from the original implementation are in public domain.
+Additional files excluded from the original implementation are in the public domain.

 ## Contents